cobyjoseph/WildfireCaseStudy/posts/case-study/index.md

 * Safety measures can accompany economic tradeoffs for the general public (namely higher electricity rates).
 * Reputational risks play an important factor for utilities, as the largest utilities are well known by the general public and the risk posed by such companies is widely discussed in California media and politics.

-This case study aims to highlight examples of company actions and regulator successes and challenges in this (potentially) similar environment, to help calibrate our expectations for AI company behavior and the risks and opportunities of possible safety standard strategies.
+This case study aims to highlight examples of company actions and regulator successes and challenges in this (potentially) similar environment, to help calibrate our expectations for AI company behavior and the risks and opportunities for safety standard strategies.

-Based on my research, the following features of safety standard development on California utilities to prevent wildfires should provide (further) caution for AI safety standard setting [link all]:
+Based on my research, the following features of safety standard development on California utilities to prevent catastrophic wildfires should provide (further) caution for AI safety standard setting [link all]:

-* Creating and enforcing standards while building regulator and company capacity has been a lengthy process (even once motivation among all parties was high).
+* Creating and enforcing standards while building regulator and company capacity has been a lengthy process (even after motivation among all parties was high).
 * Companies and regulators did not sufficiently internalize and respond proactively to catastrophic risk as it rose (even when there were many indications that risk was growing).
 * Events that look like warning shots in hindsight generally did not spark sufficient urgency around safety; only the largest and most direct disasters spurred significant regulation.
 * Motives have been mixed and varied, but reputational risk and concern for public welfare have not alone been as influential as profit motive for all companies.